Kristina01111000/Drws_site/README.md

 Next call:

-	- update to peepso includes a new sidebar menu, useful for mobile, does he want it on desktop? (in gecko customizer)
-		- im going to use it to revamp the mobile site (it's sooo much better than the original one) list of survey options/questions
+	list of survey options/questions
 		- want all of the 80 questions in list? maybe it should be shorter -> put all 80 in
 		- do you have a list of the q's separated into element groups? no-> separate it out manually (goes fire air water earth in the survey list)